Yarroudh/Optim3D/INSTALL.md

 You need to install Geoflow-bundle to perform the 3D reconstruction of buildings.
 You can follow the steps of installation in the following link: https://github.com/geoflow3d/geoflow-bundle

+Once Geoflow-bundle is installed, you can go through the next steps.

 ## Step 3: Clone the Repository
 Clone the repository of the Optim3D and navigate to its root directory.